Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 where the superscript $i$ indicates the color.
 The forward derivative defined on the lattice is indicated by the derivative $\nabla_{\nu}$.
 The right-hand side of~(\ref{eq:mon_curr}) represents the number of Dirac strings that enter and leave the regular hexahedrons in three dimensions, which are composed of $1\times 1$ plaquettes.
 The monopole density $\rho_{m}$ is calculated according to the method described in~\cite{Bornyakov4} as follows:

 The numerical results of the monopole density are listed in Table~\ref{tb:Ploops_vs_mloops}.

 The monopole current preserves the following current conservation law: $\nabla_{\mu}^{*}k_{\mu}^{i} (^{*}s) = 0$, where the derivative $\nabla_{\mu}^{*}$ indicates the backward derivative.
 Therefore, the monopole currents form closed loops.
-We count the number of monopole currents composing the closed loops using a calculation method~\cite{Bode1} and measure the length of the monopole loops $L$ which is defined as follows:
+We count the number of monopole currents composing the closed loops using a calculation method~\cite{Bode1} and measure the length of the monopole loops $L$, which is defined as follows:

-First, we create the histograms H($L/a$) of the monopole loops $L/a$ at the low and finite temperatures.
-The left panel of Fig.~\ref{fig:hist_mloops} indicates that the monopole loops at the low temperature are divided into two clusters - one consisting of short loops and the other consisting of long loops.
-In low temperatures, there is one long monopole loop for each color component.
+First, we create histograms H($L/a$) of the monopole loops $L/a$ at low and high temperatures.
+The left panel of Fig.~\ref{fig:hist_mloops} indicates that the monopole loops at low temperature are divided into two clusters - one consisting of short loops and the other consisting of long loops.
+At low temperatures, there is one long monopole loop for each color component.
 The longest monopole loops are closely related to the color confinement mechanism~\cite{Kitahara1,Kronfel2}, and the length correlates with the transition temperature from the confinement phase to the deconfinement phase~\cite{Hasegawa4} and the number of instantons and anti-instantons~\cite{DiGH4}.

-Whereas, the right panel of Fig.~\ref{fig:hist_mloops} demonstrates that, at the finite temperature, the lengths of the monopole loops cannot be categorized and that the longest monopole loops become shorter compared to those at the low temperature.
+However, the right panel of Fig.~\ref{fig:hist_mloops} demonstrates that, at high temperature, the lengths of the monopole loops cannot be categorized and that the longest monopole loops become shorter compared to those at low temperature.

-To demonstrate the effect of the external magnetic fields on the monopoles, we measure the length of the longest monopole loops and classify them into two groups: (i) longest monopole loops, denoted as $L_{m}^{\text{long}}$, and (ii) the remaining loops, denoted as $L_{m}^{\text{rest}}$.
+To demonstrate the effect of external magnetic fields on the monopoles, we measure the length of the longest monopole loops and classify them into two groups: (i) longest monopole loops denoted as $L_{m}^{\text{long}}$, and (ii) the remaining loops denoted as $L_{m}^{\text{rest}}$.
 The rest loops are calculated by subtracting the longest loops from the total number of loops.
-The physical lengths of the monopole loops $L_{m}^{\text{long}}$ and $L_{m}^{\text{rest}}$ are presented in Table~\ref{tb:Ploops_vs_mloops}.
+The physical lengths of the monopole loops $L_{m}^{\text{long}}$ and $L_{m}^{\text{rest}}$ are represented in Table~\ref{tb:Ploops_vs_mloops}.